 So the only way to download and install Android 8.1 Oreo onto Moto X4 is to update your device to 8.0 Oreo and capture the latest OTA update by going to Settings > System Updates > and check for OTA updates.

-Download Moto X4 Android 8.1 Oreo Factory Images or OTA updates
+Download Moto X4 Android 8.1 Oreo Factory Images

 In order to capture the latest Android 8.1 Oreo OTA update, your device needs to be on the previous Android 8.0 Oreo firmware update.

 Following you will find factory images for the